 Gluten is licensed under Apache 2.0 license.

 Gluten was initiated by Intel and Kyligence in 2022.
-Several companies are also actively participating in the development, such as BIGO, Meituan, Alibaba Cloud, NetEase, Baidu, Microsoft, IBM, Google, etc.
+Several other companies are also actively contributing to its development, including BIGO, Meituan, Alibaba Cloud, NetEase, Baidu, Microsoft, IBM, Google, etc.